bojinyao/exam-generation/README.md

   - if your question type is `"fill_in_blanks"`, you should still provide a **list** of string(s) as a hint, where each hint corresponds to each `<input>` that a student would've answered incorrectly.
 In the case of a single `<input>`, this list will be of length 1.
 A useful hint would require some thought because it needs to generalize to infinitely answer.
 However, please keep your hint as short as possible.
 - `"difficulty"` -> `int` : you should mark each question's difficulty on an integer scale of `1` - `5` (inclusive), where `1` being easiest, and `5` being most difficult.
 - `"fill_in_blanks"` -> `list<obj>` : questions of type "fill in the blank".
 You should use `<input>` for place(s) where a single input is required.
 And if needed, you can chain multiple `<input>`s together to denote multiple required inputs.
 For example, a question might look like: "Abstraction includes both `<input>` and `<input>`", and the answer would be "generalization" and "detail removal".
 Although, questions that have long, word based answers are difficult to auto-grade in general...
 - `<input>` : each one of these inside your `"prompt"` is considered a user input, basically a blank to be filled.
-You can any number of these within a single `"prompt"`, and each one is considered a single input.
+You can have any number of these within a single `"prompt"`, and each one is considered a single input.

 Term clarifications: